DKMitt/myinvdb/README.md

 MyInvDB uses PHP, MySQL and Botstrap 4
 ![MyInvDB Wireframe](readme_assets/myinvdb.gif)

-__Current Project Status:__
+**Current Project Status:**
-Finishing up Project Procedures, the README is in a working state.
+Coding the index and logic pages, the README is in a working state.

-## Project Status - In Start Up Mode  /  Last Updated: 11/25/2019
+## Project Status - In Mid-Project State / Last Updated: 12/03/2019

 ---